jakub-havlik/myFlix-client/README.md

 Director view
 * Returns data about a director (name, bio, birth year, death year)
 * Displays other movies by this director

+Login view
+* Allows users to log in with a username and password

+Registration view
+* Allows new users to register (username, password, email, birthday)

 Profile view
 * Allows users to update their user info (username, password, email, date of birth)